Underhill Library Student Assistant

 - Monitoring activity in the library, the level of noise and the use of the facility

 - Maintaining awareness of who is coming in and going out of the library and any situations that may need the attention of permanent staff, Public Safety, or Facilities

 Assisting library users with basic reference, resource, and technology questions

 - Assisting patrons with locating items through a familiarity with the layout of the library, its collections, and its classification systems

 - Facilitating access to resources in the print and digital collections through a familiarity with the use of the tri-college library catalog and bibliographic databases

 - Providing patrons with library policies related to the reserve collection, the archives, loan periods, visitor privileges, printing, appropriate computer use, etc.

-- Providing first level technology support, such as installing software, setting up printer connections, and the use of common applications such as Blackboard or MS Office.
+- Providing first level technology support, such as installing software, setting up printer connections, and the use of common applications such as Moodle or MS Office.